winiz/Galennor/README.md

 # Galennor
-Text based game
+A text-based game running on Python.

-To run, only the lastest version is needed which is v.1.3.5 oh... and don't forget to create a initial status and save it as a text file for the game since it does not automatically saves the game data
+v.1.3.5 is needed to run Galennor.

+Please create an initial status and save it as a text file, because Galennor does not automatically save game data.

-See the code to see the full detail
+Refer to the source code to see the full details of this game.